-Runner’s knee—also known as anterior knee pain or PatelloFemoral Pain Syndrome (PFPS)—is the most common running injury, with a prevalence of 19 to 30 percent in female runners and 13 to 25 percent in male runners, according to one recent review.
+Runner’s knee — also known as anterior knee pain or PatelloFemoral Pain Syndrome (PFPS) — is the most common running injury, with a prevalence of 19-30% in female runners and 13-25% in male runners, according to one recent review.
 The main symptom is pain below the kneecap that is generally mild at first and experienced only during running but becomes progressively more intense and increasingly present between runs if not properly addressed.

 Pain Itself is the Problem

 Many theories about the nature of the damage underlying the pain of PFPS have come and gone.
 The reason behind this revolving door of proposed etiologies is that, unlike other injuries such as knee meniscus damage, there is often no obvious structural abnormality associated with PFPS, whether the joint is examined by X-ray, MRI, or surgical arthroscope.
 Within the past 15 years, this reality has lead orthopedists to a revised view of PFPS in which pain itself is regarded as the essence of the injury.
 This, in turn, has led to a new approach to treatment that focuses on symptom management rather than healing.

 In the past (or even today, if you consult the wrong doctor), if you were diagnosed with PFPS as a runner you would be advised to stop running.
 Today, however, experts like Greg Lehman, an Ontario-based physiotherapist, advise runners with overuse injuries including PFPS to do as much running as they can within an acceptable pain range.